fortana-co/react-dropzone-uploader/examples/Accept.md

 Customization functions that receive `(files, extra)` allow `inputContent` and `inputLabel` style to react to dropzone state.

 Also merges extra `fileUrl` field into file meta.
+Also shows the title of the previews, even when there is an image preview.

 ~~~js
 const ImageAudioVideo = () => {